Improving Data Efficiency via Curating LLM-Driven Rating Systems: Prompt-based LLM Rating Systems

 \subsection{Data Pool}

-The data pool used in this work consists of four proceed datasets, which originate either from human annotations or generated by powerful LLMs.
+The data pool used in this work consists of five proceed datasets, which originate either from human annotations or generated by powerful LLMs.
 More details about these datasets are provided in Table~\ref{tab:data-pool}.
-In particular, these datasets vary in the format, quality, prompt length, and target tasks, demonstrating the diversity of our basic data pool.
-For convenience, we standardize the format of these datasets by using the ``Tulu'' template format introduced by Wang et al. \citep{wang2023far}.
-The ``Tulu'' template consists of two main tags <|\textbf{User}|> and <|\textbf{Assistant}|>, reflecting the respective role of the user and the assistant.
+In particular, these datasets vary in format, quality, prompt length, and target tasks, demonstrating the diversity of our basic data pool.
+For convenience, we standardize the format of these datasets by using the ``\texttt{TULU}'' template format introduced by \citet{wang2023far}.
+The ``\texttt{TULU}'' template consists of two main tags <|\textbf{User}|> and <|\textbf{Assistant}|>, reflecting the respective roles of the user and the assistant.